-Pension Fund(a) EIN Number Pension Protection 2 2019 Zone Status(b) 2018 Funding Improvement or Rehabilitation Plan Employer Surcharge Imposed Expiration Date of Collective- Bargaining Agreement Central States, Southeast and our chur ge imposed - Breenen Southwest Areas Pension Critical and Critical and Fund 36-6044243 Declining Declining Yes No 3/31/2024 Teamsters National 401(k) Savings Plan(c) 52-1967784 N/A N/A N/A No 3/31/2024 Road Carriers Local 707 Critical and Critical and Pension Fund 51-6106510 Declining Declining Yes No 3/31/2024 Teamsters Local 641 Pension Critical and Critical and Fund 22-6220288 Declining Declining Yes No 3/31/2024 Fund Teamsters National 401(k) Savings Plan (c) Road Carriers Local 707 Pension Fund Teamsters Local 641 Pension 52-1967784 51-6106510 Declining N/A Critical and Declining Critical and Declining N/A Critical and Declining Critical and N/A Yes No 3/31/2024 3/31/2024
+Pension Protection Funding Improvement or Employer Expiration Date of Collective- Bargaining Pension Fund ^(a) EIN Number 2019 2018 Rehabilitation Plan Surcharge Imposed Agreement Central States, Southeast and Southwest Areas Critical and Critical and Pension Fund 36-6044243 Declining Declining Yes No 3/31/2024 Teamsters National 401(k) Savings Plan(c) 52-1967784 N/A N/A N/A No 3/31/2024 Road Carriers Local 707 Critical and Critical and Pension Fund 51-6106510 Declining Declining Yes No 3/31/2024 Teamsters Local 641 Critical and Critical and Pension Fund 22-6220288 Declining Declining Yes No 3/31/2024

-The determination of individually significant multi-employer plans is based on our contributions to the plans relative to our total contributions over the periods presented, as well as our (a)
+- The determination of individually significant multi-employer plans is based on our contributions to the plans relative to our total contributions over the - periods presented, as well as our contributions to the plans relative to the total contributions that the individual plans received during the periods presented.
 The Pension Protection Zone Status indicated herein is based on information that the Company obtained from the plans' Forms 5500.
-Unless otherwise noted, the most recent PPA zone status available for 2019 and 2018 is for the plans' in the endangered zone are less than 80 percent funded, and plans in the critical or critical and declining zone are generally less than 65 percent funded, plans in the endangered zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.
-The policies of the Western Conference of Teamsters Pension Trust precluded the Company from reentering the plan on June 1, 2011.
-The plan did not assess a withdrawal liability and has (b)

-(c) not done so since June 1, 2011.
-Contributions related to the employees previously covered by this plan are now being made to the Teamster's National 401(k) Plan.
+Unless otherwise noted, the most recent PPA zone status available for 2019 and 2018 is for the plan's year-end during calendar years 2018 and 2017, respectively.
+Among other factors, plans in the critical or critical and declining zone are generally less than 65 percent funded, plans in the endangered zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - The policies of the Western Conference of Teamsters Pension Trust precluded the Company from reentering the plan on June 1, 2011.
+The plan did not assess a withdrawal liability and has not done so since June 1, 2011.
+Contributions related to the employees previously covered by this plan are now being made to the Teamsters National 401(k) Plan.